 Supervised Practicum II

-Students work directly with children/youth in a supervised practice situation in order to promote professional skill acquisition and integration.
-Emphasis is placed on observation and recording skills, understanding the structure and functioning of a service agency, and fostering the student's awareness of his or her functioning in relation to children, youth and agency workers.
-Attention is also given to developing beginning level case planning, intervention, and case presentation skills with both a one-to-one and a group focus.
-Students are required to complete 286 hours.
+Students work directly with children and youth for 286-hours from September to April in a supervised practice situation in order to promote professional skill acquisition and integration.
+Emphasis is placed on fostering the student's skill development in relation to working with children, youth and field supervisors.
+Attention is also given to developing a de-colonizing practice and to case planning, intervention and case presentation skills.